 In addition, he edited the handbook entitled The Oxford Handbook of the Bronze Age Aegean (2010); co-authored Ancient Empires and The Ahhiyawa Texts, both appeared in 2011, while a co-edited volume entitled Ramesses III appeared in 2012.
-In addition, a Kindle edition of From Eden to Exile, with a new Afterword, was published in December 2012 and The Trojan War: A Very Short Introduction is scheduled to be published in May 2013.
+In addition, a Kindle edition of From Eden to Exile, with a new Afterword, was published in December 2012 and The Trojan War: A Very Short Introduction has now just been published, in May 2013.
 He has also previously published co-edited volumes on Amenhotep III (1998) and Thutmose III (2006), as well as a conference volume, The Aegean and the Orient in the Second Millennium (1998).

 He also received acclaim for his 2007 op-ed in the Boston Globe, a diatribe against pseudo-archaeology, which was republished numerous places, including online by Archaeology magazine.
 The original may be found here: http://www.boston.com/news/globe/ideas/articles/2007/09/30/raiders_of_the_faux_ark/?page=full